tangjielong928/r-lstm-qqpdataset/README.md

 # r-lstm-qqpdataset

-## ECE-GY-6143_Project
-This is an implementation of *Neural Paraphrase Generation with Stacked Residual LSTM Networks*
+This is an implementation of *Neural Paraphrase Generation with Stacked Residual LSTM Networks* in [Quora dataset](https://data.quora.com/First-Quora-Dataset-ReleaseQuestion-Pairs)